 - You can create the size of a circuit board that you need instead of being restricted by the size of the breadboard.

-- You can use any component that you want, such as surface mount parts, instead of being restricted to thru-hole parts.
+- You can use any component that you want, such as surface mount , instead of being restricted to thru-hole .

 - It is easier to see and understand the circuits without looping wires going everywhere like they do on a breadboard.

-- A PCB is more robust than a breadboard which will bend under the weight of many large parts.
+- A PCB is more robust than a breadboard which will bend under the weight of many large devices.

 - The copper of a PCB is more durable than the metal connections and jumper wires of a breadboard.